emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## EE3
-### Score: 18/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, but cannot be changed. 🟡
-1. Good for both new and old content. ✔️
-1. Only 1 source and its good. 🟡
-1. Site has movies only so it doesn't need episode auto-next. 🟡
-1. UI is alright but has room for improvement. 🟡
-1. Has built in subs for most content. ✔️
-1. Sites only has movies. ❌
-1. Site has watch lists, continue watching and history, and you can login to sync them across devices. ✔️
-1. Site has no sorting or content discoverability options. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## AbleFlix
 ### Score: 18/26
 1. Streams load very fast. ✔️